-When running software version VG09\000\15x and above, the AK-SM 800A has two Modbus channels.
-Both channels can be enabled at the same time, but must have unique node addressing for every node regardless of the channel/s in use.
+When running software package version V3.2.x and above, the AK-SM 800A offers two Modbus channels, including 3rd party support for (Modbus) Refrigeration and utility meter device.
+Both channels can be enabled at the same time but must have unique node addressing for every node regardless of the channel/s in use.